Phrygian Way: Conception and opening

 Entrance to the Tomb of Phrygian king Midas in Gordion.

 Tomb of King Midas in Midas City.
 The relief is 17 m high and dates from the 6th century BC.

 The Phrygian Way is located in the valleys between the neighboring provinces of Ankara-Afyonkarahisar-Kütahya-Eskişehir-Uşak-Burdur, based on the roads used by the Phrygians.

-Starting from three different places, from Seydiler, İscehisar in Afyonkarahisar, from Yenice Çiftliği in Kütahya, and from Gordion, the political capital of Phrygia in Polatlı district, Ankara, the routes converge in Phrygian Yazılıkaya or Midas City in Han district of Eskişehir, a Phrtgian religious center.
+Starting from three different places, from Seydiler, İscehisar in Afyonkarahisar, from Yenice Çiftliği in Kütahya, and from Gordion, the political capital of Phrygia in Polatlı district, Ankara, the routes converge in Phrygian Yazılıkaya or Midas City in Han district of Eskişehir, a Phrygian religious center.
 The total length of the Phrygian Way is 506 km making it the third longest hiking trail in Turkey.
 The Route 1 (in Afyonkarahisar) is 140 km long, the Route 2 (in Kütahya) is 147 km and the Route 3 (in Eskişehir) is 200 km and (in Ankara) 20 km.

 A project named "Phrygian Cultural Heritage Conservation and Development Union" (Frigya Kültürel Mirasını Koruma ve Kalkınma Birliği, FRİGKÜM) was launched to establish the Frygian Way.
 The trail was completed in 2013 by a team of volunteers, who took part in the project, by combining the existing pathway, ancient ruins and forest roads in the region in an effort of about five years.
 The trail runs through 44 villages and five town in eight districts of four provinces in the Aegean and Central Anatolia regions of Turkey.
 The entire route is marked with red and white colors according to international standards.
 There are 109 poles and 217 direction signs.
 Informative signposts are placed at 73 places.
 The starting points of the three routes are indicated by a 2 × 4 m-sized board.

 Trails

 The trail is named after the Phrygian civilization that ruled around three thousand years ago partly in the region of western and central Anatolia.
 It consists of three trails, which start at a different place, run from different directions converging in one place situated in a center.
 The total length of the trails are 506 km.
-The trals are located in the so-called "Phrygian Valleys" offering trekking and cycling opportunities.
+The trails are located in the so-called "Phrygian Valleys" offering trekking and cycling opportunities.
 A guidebook written by the FRİGKÜM Project leader, Hüseyin Sarı, describes the routes with maps.